phalcon-orphanage/docs/en/reference/models.rst

 ===================
 A model represents the information (data) of the application and the rules to manipulate that data.
 Models are primarily used for managing the rules of interaction with a corresponding database table.
 In most cases, each table in your database will correspond to one model in your application.
 The bulk of your application's business logic will be concentrated in the models.

-Phalcon_Model_ is the base for the modelsin a Phalcon application.
-It provides database independence, basic CRUD functionality, advanced finding capabilities, and the ability to relate models to one another, among other services.Phalcon_Model avoids the need of having to use SQL statements because it translates dynamically to the respective database engine.
+Phalcon_Model_ is the base for all models in a Phalcon application.
+It provides database independence, basic CRUD functionality, advanced finding capabilities, and the ability to relate models to one another, among other services.Phalcon_Model_ avoids the need of having to use SQL statements because it translates methods dynamically to the respective database engine operations.

-.. _Phalcon_Model: ../api/Phalcon_Model.html

 .. highlights::

-    Models are intended to work on a database high layer of abstraction.If you need to work with databases at a lower level check out the Phalcon_Db_ component documentation.
+    Models are intended to work on a database high layer of abstraction.
+If you need to work with databases at a lower level check out the Phalcon_Db_ component documentation.

-.. _Phalcon_Db: ../api/Phalcon_Db.html

 Creating Models
 ---------------
 A model is a class that extends from Phalcon_Model_Base_.
 It must be placed in the models directory.
 A model file must contain a single class; its class name should be in camel case notation:

-.. _Phalcon_Model_Base: ../api/Phalcon_Model_Base.html

 .. code-block:: php